-Whether you’re on a trip and seeing a site that you can’t return to, or photographing an event that can’t be rescheduled; it’s inevitable that at some point during your photography adventures, you are going to face some rain.
+Whether you’re on a trip and seeing a site that you can’t return to or photographing an event that can’t be rescheduled, you will inevitably face some rain at some point during your photography adventures.

-Obviously, the amount of preparation that is required depends much upon the niche that you are focused on.
-If you’re photographing a wedding or doing portraits, your preparation will need to be a bit more extensive, because not only will you have to keep your camera from drowning, you will also have the task of keeping people dry and happy – and let’s face it, people tend to get “cloudy” when it rains.
+The required amount of preparation depends much upon the niche you are focused on.
+If you’re photographing a wedding or doing portraits, your preparation will need to be a bit more extensive.
+Not only will you have to keep your camera from drowning, but you will also have the task of keeping people dry and happy – and let’s face it, people tend to get “cloudy” when it rains.

 Packing Your Gear

 Being prepared is half the battle!
-You should always be prepared for those unexpected showers, especially if you are working in a climate that’s prone to sudden rain showers.
+You should always be ready for those unexpected showers, especially if you are working in a climate prone to sudden rain showers.
 If it’s calling for rain, you will want to make sure you bring along umbrellas and the right camera gear.

 Here are a few things that you should pack before venturing out.

 Even if the rain stops, the ground will still be wet.
-Bags can help keep your subjects dry if you want to photograph them sitting down, and keep you dry if you want to get down low for a unique perspective.
+Bags can help keep your subjects dry if you want to photograph them sitting down and keep you dry if you’re going to get down low for a unique perspective.